5. Controllers

 Properties/launchSettings.json - The verb to be used as part of the request

 As already discussed in the Project Overview, http verbs are of key importance in REST APIs.
-The verb plus the route make the endpoint unique.
+The verb plus the route makes the endpoint unique.

 Remaining endpoints

-We're going to add the new endpoints to the controller now.
-In order that the code changes take place be sure to restart the API every time you make changes, i.e:
+In this section we're going to add the remaining endpoints to the controller.
+In order that the code changes take place, be sure to restart the project every time you make changes, i.e:

-Code changes made to an app started with dotnet run will not take effect until the app is restarted.
+Code changes made to an already running app will not take effect until the app is restarted.

 Instead of using dotnet run to start .NET apps, you can use dotnet watch which implements hot reload functionality, meaning that the app will auto-restart every time code changes are made.

-I've personally don't use this as I've found the results to be inconsistent, so I stick with dotnet run.
+I personally don't use this as I've found the results to be inconsistent, so I stick with CTRL + C then dotnet run.

 Get a platform by ID